Run Through the Jungle: In popular culture

-In television, the song is used in season 3 episode 1 of Hardcastle and McCormick, season 2 of Fargo, season 1 episode 8 of Lethal Weapon and season 4 episode 19 of the 2018 TV series Magnum P.I.
+In television, the song is used in season three, episode one of Hardcastle and McCormick, season two of Fargo, season one, episode eight of Lethal Weapon, and season four, episode 19 of the 2018 TV series Magnum P.I.

-The song has appeared in many video games that depict the Vietnam War, notably licensed for Rising Storm 2: Vietnam and in the reveal trailer for Call of Duty Black Ops Cold War.
+The song has appeared in many video games that depict the Vietnam War, notably licensed for Rising Storm 2: Vietnam and in the reveal trailers for Call of Duty: Black Ops Cold War and Mafia 3.

-Cover versions

-The song has been covered by The Gun Club, Bruce Springsteen, The Georgia Satellites, 8 Eyed Spy, Killdozer, Link Wray, The Cramps, Sacred Cowboys, Jeff Healey, Los Lobos, and Kamyaniy Gist.